Neighborhoods/Riley Park

 Queen Elizabeth Park

-Vancouver's highest point and second-most visited park lies just west of Riley Park.
-The Bloedel Conservatory, rose gardens, arboretum, pitch-and-putt golf, and panoramic city and mountain views make this a year-round destination for residents.
+Just west of Riley Park.
+Bloedel Conservatory, rose gardens, arboretum, pitch-and-putt, and panoramic city and mountain views.

 Douglas Park